-non-operating Proprietary funds distinguish operating revenues and expenses items.
-Operating revenues from and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-The principle operating revenues of the Airport Fund is lease revenue.
-Operating expenses for proprietary funds includes the costs of sales and service, administrative expenses, and depreciation on capital assets.
+Proprietary funds distinguish operating revenues and expenses from non-operating items.
+Operating revenues expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's operations.
+The principle operating revenues of the Airport Fund Operating expenses for proprietary funds includes the costs of sales and service, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting the definition are reported as nonoperating revenues and expenses.